 Begin from the Glacier Gorge parking area and don show shoes or skis as necessary.
 Follow the line of the summer trail to the Shortcut, but donít take the Shortcut.
 Turn right (west) and follow an unnamed drainage (usually tracked) until it is easy to veer south and gain the main trail near the Loch Vale Trail junction.
 Proceed west and take all the left branches in the trail.
 Follow the general line of the summer trail to the log bridge across Glacier Creek, stay right and follow the creek to Mills Lake.
 Head south across the frozen lake (normally safe until May) and continue across Jewel Lake, beyond which the valley bottom can be followed all the way to Black Lake.
 Look for a large boulder on the left side of the trail maybe 100 yards past Jewel Lake.
 Go straight west over/around windfall and across Glacier Creek.
 The ice flow will be obvious about 200 feet above the creek.

 This ice flow may have a real name.
 If so, please post.
 It seemed worth entering this as distinct sections for a few more details.This small, ice crag is split into 2 sides.
-The right side is broader and probably could accomodate up to 4-5 parties.
-Maybe it has with an ice class?
-Overall, it looks steeper than it climbs.
-It is never vertical.
-The ice can be a bit funky as it can be much colder here than at the trailhead.
-It is fairly thin on top, as well.Descent: you can rappel (~85') off...[more]Browse More Classics in CO
+The left side is shorter and probably could accomodate up to 2 parties, but it might be tight.
+Overall, the ice is thinner on this side.
+It is never vertical, but the thinner ice may not be thick enough for stubbies up the center.Starting up the corner right of the ice cave and moving up the thin ice seemed the most interest...[more]Browse More Classics in CO

 Eli Helmuth calls this Jewel Lake Ice on his website, I haven't heard it called "Overflow" before.
 Is this a historic name or should we change this area name to Jewel Lake Ice with routes of Overflow Left and Overflow Right?